pirouzaltair/IoT-Tests/README.md

 ...then run:

 ```
-sh filemanager.sh -n {A NUMERIC LIMIT ON REPORTS-PER-TEST} -t {MAX LIFESPAN IN DAYS}
+sh filemanager.sh -n {A NUMERIC LIMIT ON REPORTS-PER-TEST} -d {MAX LIFESPAN IN DAYS}
 ```

 Under the hood, each Postman collections is run and a corresponding Newman report is produced.
 A shell script is then invoked which acts as a garbage collection utility, removing reports to maintain a provided limit and enforce a lifespan.
 Say that in some case you maintain a Jenkins job which builds once every workday and runs 50 tests- you would have 250 collections per work week if you leave your `newman` directory untouched.
 You have two ways to manage the quantity of reports at any given time:

-1. Retain only reports younger than _t_ days old.
+1. Retain only reports younger than _d_ days old.

 2. Retain only a certain number of reports per-test/Postman collection.

-3. The conjunction of both conditions: Retain only reports younger than _t_ days old _AND_ retain a maximum of _n_ reports-per-collection.
+3. The conjunction of both conditions: Retain only reports younger than _d_ days old _AND_ retain a maximum of _n_ reports-per-collection.

 An explanation of how files are managed is as so: